THEY-Consulting/they-terraform/README.md

     identity_ids = null               # Used for user-assigned identities
   }

+  service_principal_access = {
+    principal_id = "..." # Service principal to grant access, for example a GitHub Action role      = "User Access Administrator"               # Role to assign to the service principal }

   # Customer-managed keys for encryption
   # Note: Requires a key vault and managed identity
   encryption = {